ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 ### RStudio projects

-I strongly encourage you to use RStudio projects when you are working with R.  The RStudio project provides a central location for working on a particular task.
+We strongly encourage you to use RStudio projects when you are working with R.  The RStudio project provides a central location for working on a particular task.
 It helps with file management and is portable if all the files live in the same file tree.
 RStudio projects also remember history - what commands you used and what data objects are in your enviornment.

 Here are the most important reasons to use RStudio projects: